 Students who will be doing an internship or research project within the EU/EEA are in many cases eligible for an Erasmus+ scholarship (Erasmus Traineeship grant) as a contribution to the addtional living and travel costs.
 The general grant amount is determined by the Dutch National Agency, the Nuffic, and is linked to the country of destination.

-For 2016-2017, the UvA has been able to pay out a grant to all students who were selected for an Erasmus+ grant for a maximum of 100 days during their stay abroad.
-We hope that we will also be able to achieve this for 2017-2018.
-However, the European Commission and the Nuffic will only announce how much Erasmus+ money the UvA can spend in the summer of 2017.
-This means that we will only know shortly before the 2017-2018 academic year begins if we can award a grant to all selected students, what the amount of the grant will be and how this can be related to the duration of the stay abroad.
+For 2017-2018, the UvA has been able to pay out a grant to all students who were selected for an Erasmus+ grant for a maximum of 110 days (less than 7 months abroad) or 140 (more than 7 months abroad) days during their stay abroad.
+We hope that we will also be able to achieve this for 2018-2019.
+However, the European Commission and the Nuffic will only announce how much Erasmus+ money the UvA can spend in the summer of 2018.
+This means that we will only know shortly before the 2018-2019 academic year begins if we can award a grant to all selected students, what the amount of the grant will be and how this can be related to the duration of the stay abroad.
 The grant amounts are, in any case, related to the country groups, as determined by the European Commission.

 For more information please go to our Erasmus+ website.